types of automation testing

 What is automation testing in QA?

 Quality assurance refers to testing the quality of apps and software via web and mobile testing.
 Automation testing removes the repetitive, complex, and time-consuming tasks from the QA process.
-This automation testing in QA happens with almost no intervention from humans.
+This automation testing in QA happens with almost no human intervention.

 Are there any disadvantages of automation testing?